HazemKareem/HazemKareem/README.md

 - 👋 Hi, I’m @HazemKareem
 - 👀 I’m interested in programming and reading
 - 🌱 I’m currently learning develop desktop app and web using c# .net
-- 💞️ I’m looking to collaborate on training to learning mobile app with xamarin
+- 💞️ I’m looking to collaborate on training to learning mobile app
 - 📫 How to reach me ...

 <!---